-One common misconception people have about on-page SEO is that it only requires pouring in a few keywords here and there… Not exactly!
+One common misconception most people have about on-page SEO, also known as on-site SEO, is that it only requires pouring in a few keywords here and there, and VOILA!… Not exactly!

-Well, that’s not to say that keywords placement is not important, but nowadays, search engines are smarter, so it takes a lot more to get the on-page optimization results you need to generate organic traffic.
-In this article, you will learn some SEO basics, including well-detailed on-page SEO guides to help you achieve the best optimization results for your website.
+Well, that’s not to say that keyword placement is not important, but nowadays, search engines are smarter.
+It takes a lot more effort to get the on-page optimization results you need to generate organic traffic.
+This article will show you a detailed, step-by-step guide to on-page SEO basics to help you achieve the best optimization results for your website.

 Why Should You Do On-page SEO (Search Engine Optimization)?

-As far as online visibility is concerned, you need to optimize for search engines while at the same time creating valuable content for your readers.
-According to research, an SEO-generated lead is eight times (8x) more likely to be converted into a paying customer than a lead generated via regular ad campaigns.
+As far as online visibility goes, you need to optimize for search engines while also creating valuable content for your readers.
+According to research, an SEO-generated lead is eight times (8x) more likely to convert into a paying customer than a lead generated via ads.

-This is because top search engines like Google use advanced algorithms like Natural Language Processing (NLP) to crawl web pages in search of the most relevant keywords and other relevant search results for a related query.
+Top search engines like Google use advanced algorithms like Natural Language Processing (NLP) while crawling web pages in search of the most relevant content and other relevant on-page optimization meta tags and keywords.

-Mastering On-page SEO — What You Need To Do
+The Complete On-page SEO Guide — What You Need To Do

-As you should know, achieving the best optimization result is key to higher search engine rankings and consequently quality organic traffic.
-However, these successes start with mastering on-page SEO.
-Note that on-page SEO is only one of the four major SEO techniques that you need to implement in the long run.
-Here are some reliable steps to follow in that regard:
+As you probably already know, achieving the best optimization result is key to higher search engine rankings and, consequently, quality traffic.
+Note that on-page SEO is only one of the four major SEO techniques that you need to implement, and you may need to work with an SEO specialist in the long run.
+Here are some reliable on-page SEO best practices you should follow:

 1. Intensive keyword research

-Keyword research is the very first step as far as on-page SEO is concerned.
-As a matter of fact, one crucial ranking factor on search engine results pages is to choose the right target keywords to optimize with.
+Keyword research is the most important part of on-page SEO.
+As a matter of fact, one crucial ranking factor on search engine results pages (SERPs) is choosing the right target keywords to optimize your page with.